 In order to get an arrival visa, a dependent needs to go to the border along with the sponsor Iqama holder.

 - Passport with a validity of 6 months.

 - Original Iqama with 3 months validity for Saudi residents.

 - Exit Reentry Visa valid for your stay in Jordan.

-- Hotel Booking covering your stay in Jordan.
+- Hotel Booking covers your stay in Jordan.